example42/puppet-ceilometer/README.md

 The module is based on **stdmod** naming standards version 0.9.0.

-Refer to http://github.com/stdmod/ for complete documentation on the common parameters.
+Refer to [http://github.com/stdmod/](http://github.com/stdmod/) for complete documentation on the common parameters.

+For a fully automated Puppet setup of OpenStack you'd better use the official [StackForge modules](https://github.com/stackforge/puppet-openstack).
+This module is intended to be a quick replacement for setups where you want to manage configurations based on plain template files or where you want to puppettize an existing OpenStack installation.

 ##Setup

 ###Resources managed by ceilometer module
-* This module installs the ceilometer package
+* This module installs the ceilometer common package
-* Enables the ceilometer service
 * Can manage all the configuration files (by default no file is changed)
-* Can manage any ceilometer service and its configuration file (by default no file is changed)
+* Can manage any ceilometer service, the relevant package, and its configuration file

 ###Setup Requirements
 * PuppetLabs [stdlib module](https://github.com/puppetlabs/puppetlabs-stdlib)